OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-01.md

 These are their generations:

-> The firstborn of Ishmael was Nebaioth, then Kedar, Adbeel, Mibsam,
+> The firstborn of Ishmael was Nebaioth, then Kedar, Adbeel, and Mibsam,

 ## 1 Chronicles 1:30

-Mishma, Dumah, Massa, Hadad, Tema,
+Mishma, Dumah, Massa, Hadad, and Tema,

 ## 1 Chronicles 1:31